rockhopsoft/survloop/README.md

     target="_blank">GitHub</a>).

-The installation used for Survloop.org is currently the best example of a bare-bones extenstion of Survloop:<br />
+The installation used for Survloop.org is currently the best example of a bare-bones extension of Survloop:<br />
 <a href="https://github.com/rockhopsoft/survlooporg"
     target="_blank">github.com/rockhopsoft/survlooporg</a>